-Less than a month after the delivery of Berge Bulk’s third handy-size vessel, Berge Asahidake, the Company delivered a fourth 34,000 dead-weight tonnage new build on 5 February 2016.
+Less than a month after the delivery of Berge Bulk’s third handy-size vessel, Berge Asahidake, a fourth 34,000 DWT new build was delivered on 5 February 2016.

-Like her sister ships – the Berge Hakodate, Berge Daisetsu, and Berge Asahidake – the Berge Annupuri is equipped with energy-saving and environmentally friendly technologies such as rudder bulb fins, Namura flow control fins, and a new generation of propeller that omits root and hub-vortex cavitation.
-The main engine’s technology electronically controls fuel injection and the exhaust valve drive.
+Alike sister ships Berge Hakodate, Berge Daisetsu, and Berge Asahidake, Berge Annupuri was equipped with energy-saving and environmentally friendly technologies such as rudder bulb fins, Namura flow control fins, and a new generation of propeller that omits root and hub-vortex cavitation.
+The main engine technology enables electronically controlled fuel injection and the exhaust valve drive.
 This allows an auto-tuning of the engine and ensures more efficient operations during slow steaming.
-Also, both main and diesel generator engines comply with Nitrogen Oxides Tier II regulation.
+To add, both main and diesel generator engines comply with Nitrogen Oxides Tier II regulation.

 Berge Bulk has been successful in employing its growing and efficient fleet on long-term contracts as well as the spot market.
-Sailing under the flag of Isle of Man, Berge Annupuri’s maiden voyage will take her to North America.
+Sailing under the flag of Isle of Man, Berge Annupuri’s maiden voyage took her to North America.